 This information does not contain all possible interactions or adverse effects.
 Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share this information with your doctor and pharmacist.
 Check with your health care professional or doctor for additional medical advice, or if you have health questions, concerns, or for more information about this medicine.

 What Are Warnings and Precautions for Atomoxetine?

-Atomoxetine use has been associated with increased risk of suicidal ideation in short-term studies in children or adolescents with ADHD; this risk must be balanced against clinical need in patients with ADHD.
+Atomoxetine use has been associated with an increased risk of suicidal ideation in short-term studies in children or adolescents with ADHD; this risk must be balanced against clinical needs in patients with ADHD.

-Average risk of suicidal ideation in patients receiving atomoxetine has been shown to be approximately 0.4% (5/1357 patients).
+The average risk of suicidal ideation in patients receiving atomoxetine is approximately 0.4% (5/1357 patients).